Recency Biased Causal Attention for Time-series Forecasting

 Table~\ref{tab:powerformer_powerLaw_results} presents the aggregate MSE and MAE results for weight power-law mask (\fpl) with varying time decays ($\alpha$), forecasting lengths, and input sequence lengths.
 The 512 input sequence generally outperforms the shorter 336 input length.
 As expected, the best performing $\alpha$ varies between datasets, but it also varies as a function of forecast length and input sequence length.
 Given that some of the best-performing decay lengths are $\alpha=1$ with further experiments one may improve upon these values.
 However, our \fspl{} mask includes faster-decaying weights, as shown in Fig.~\ref{fig:maskPL}.

-We compare all datasets' attention score and weight distributions both with MHA and WCMHA in Figs~\ref{fig:powerformer_etth1_96_powerLaw_attn_full}-\ref{fig:powerformer_traffic_720_powerLaw_attn_full}.
+We compare all datasets' attention score and weight distributions both with MHA and RBCA in Figs~\ref{fig:powerformer_weather_96_powerLaw_attn_full}-\ref{fig:powerformer_electricity_720_powerLaw_attn_full}.
 We observe similar bimodal distributions for all datasets and note wider \weightCL{} distributions for ETTm1, ETTm2, and Weather.

 \begingroup \endgroup